 If you are looking to get the most out of your employees, you’re not alone.
 Maximizing employed productivity is an important goal for most businesses.
 The more you can get out of your employees, the more you can increase your profit margins and grow your business.

-Improving productivity requires addressing several different factors.
+Improving productivity requires addressing several different factors like having time-off tracking software.
 For example, you want more engaged employees, as disengaged employees lead to a $7 trillion loss in productivity across all businesses.

 You’ll also want to improve communication, as the average employee spends about 5 hours just waiting to hear from people.
 To help you out, below are some quick strategies you can use to maximize employee productivity and grow your business.